 A manager is responsible for configuring and controlling one or more meters.
-At the time of writing a meter can only be controlled by a single manager; in the future this restriction may be relaxed.
 Each meter's configuration includes information such as:

-- Flow specifications, e.g. which traffic flows are to be measured, how they are to be aggregated, and any data the meter is required to compute for each flow being measured. - Meter control parameters, e.g. the maximum size of its flow table, the 'inactivity' time for flows (if no packets belonging to a flow are seen for this time the flow is considered to have ended, i.e. to have become idle).
+- Flow specifications, e.g. which traffic flows are to be measured, how they are to be aggregated, and any data the meter is required to compute for each flow being measured. - Meter control parameters, e.g. the 'inactivity' time for flows (if no packets belonging to a flow are seen for this time the flow is considered to have ended, i.e. to have become idle).